Recurrence, transience and anti-concentration of Rademacher random walks: Abstract

 \section{Abstract}

 The Rademacher random walk associated with a deterministic sequence $(a_n)_{n \geq 1}$ is the walk which starts at zero and, at step $i$, independently steps either up or down by $a_i$ with equal probability.
-We continue the study begun by Bhattacharya and Volkov in 2023 into the transience or recurrence of one-dimensional Rademacher random walks.
-In particular, we show that if the sequence of step sizes is bounded, the walk is weakly recurrent, meaning that it returns infinitely often to a random finite interval, while if the step sizes tend to infinity arbitrarily slowly the walk may be transient.
-On the other hand, we show that the step sizes may grow arbitrarily fast and still give a weakly recurrent random walk, and this is still true even if we restrict to non-decreasing step sizes.
-However, if $a_n = n^{\alpha + o(1)}$ for some $\alpha > 1/2$, we show that the walk is transient.
-We also show that the bound on $\alpha$ is tight by giving an example where $a_n = \Theta(n^{1/2})$ and the walk is weakly recurrent. \blfootnote{Email addresses: \href{mailto:satyaki.bhattacharya@matstat.lu.se}{\nolinkurl{satyaki.bhattacharya@matstat.lu.se}}, \href{mailto:edward.crane@bristol.ac.uk}{\nolinkurl{edward.crane@bristol.ac.uk}}, \href{mailto:tom.johnston@bristol.ac.uk}{\nolinkurl{tom.johnston@bristol.ac.uk}}. }
+We continue the study begun by Bhattacharya and Volkov in 2023 of the transience or recurrence of one-dimensional Rademacher random walks.
+In particular, we show that if the sequence of step sizes is bounded, the walk is weakly recurrent, meaning that it returns infinitely often to a random finite interval, while if the step sizes tend to infinity arbitrarily slowly, the walk may be transient.
+On the other hand, using a construction with integer step sizes, we show that the step sizes may grow arbitrarily fast and still give a weakly recurrent random walk.
+We also show, using a construction with non-integer step sizes, that the same conclusion holds even if we restrict to strictly increasing step sizes.
+However, we prove that if $a_n = n^{\alpha + o(1)}$ for some $\alpha > 1/2$, then the walk is transient.
+We show that the bound on $\alpha$ is tight by giving an example where $a_n = \Theta(n^{1/2})$ and the walk is weakly recurrent. \blfootnote{Email addresses: \href{mailto:satyaki.bhattacharya@matstat.lu.se}{\nolinkurl{satyaki.bhattacharya@matstat.lu.se}}, \href{mailto:edward.crane@bristol.ac.uk}{\nolinkurl{edward.crane@bristol.ac.uk}}, \href{mailto:tom.johnston@bristol.ac.uk}{\nolinkurl{tom.johnston@bristol.ac.uk}}. }